 4. The Duck Principle or Plagiarism.
 Asserting the original is a preconceived forgery.

-5. If a Document Says Something, Then That Is What It Says.
+5. If a Document Says ABC it doesn’t mean XYZ.
 Attempts to explain away what is in writing.

 6. Discrediting Valid Science.
 Beware of attempts to discredit legitimate scientific sources.

 7. False Positive Association, citing an accurate source to associate false information with it.

 8. False Negative Association is associating an unacceptable idea with something to render it intolerable.

 9. The Use of Emotions to Determine If Something Is True or False.
 Be aware of people trying to elicit your emotions to sell an opinion or idea.